sciZer0/7/v/README.md

 As for the blockchain  industry — where additionally code and ideas are open and free — the changes will be especially huge.

-thanks to this new paradigm and the new revolutionary blockchain protocol (described in this paper), each blockchain project created before 2023 might definitely be perceived in the future as absolutely
+Thanks to this new paradigm, each blockchain project created before 2023 might definitely be perceived in the future as **absolutely-unpopular**.

-* **unpopular**
+Additionally, thanks to the new revolutionary blockchain protocol (described in this paper), each blockchain project created before 2023 might definitely be perceived in the future as simultaneously

 * **unjust**
 * **undemocratic**
 * **inefficient**.

-All these qualities together might increasingly prevent each such a blockchain from getting mass adoption in the long run.
+All these qualities together might increasingly prevent each "old" blockchain  from getting mass adoption in the long run.

 *More on the above below.*